 - Promoting digital – We are expanding our capacity to host digital meetings, workshops and discussions.
-Stay tuned to our social media channels for new dates as we reschedule events to be hosted online over the next 6 months.
+Stay tuned to our social media channels for new dates as we reschedule events to be hosted online over the next few months.

-- Advocating – Diversity Arts is collaborating with our colleagues in the sector to make the case for artists, especially CaLD artists who we know are already underrepresented, to be included in the next government stimulus package.
+- Advocating – Diversity Arts is collaborating with our colleagues in the sector to make the case for artists, especially CaLD artists who we know are already underrepresented, to be included in the next government support package.

 - Stay connected from home – Through this period, you can continue to contact all staff as usual via email as our teams are working from home.